LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 One responsibility that library services have is to provide library services for everyone.
 Membership counts will always only be a fraction of the population, and it's not possible to ensure everyone is a member.
 But are there areas of the population where the library service has less appeal than others?

 An obvious way of monitoring membership beyond just overall counts is recording demographics such as age, religion, or disabilities.
-But aside from age, which it is often compulsory to provide, at least for children
+But aside from age, which is often compulsory to provide, this data tends to be patchy at best.

 #### Lower super output areas (LSOAs)